-Friday’s ‘Bold And The Beautiful’ Spoilers: Zende Wants Answers From Zoe
+Friday's 'Bold And The Beautiful' Spoilers: Zende Wants Answers From Zoe

 However, she felt jealous when Zende started paying attention to Paris.
 She made illogical demands of both Paris and Carter so that her sister could leave town.

-Now Zende’s calling her out on her behavior.
+Now Zende's calling her out on her behavior.
 He may realize that Zoe is showing too much interest in his affairs.
-The Bold and the Beautiful spoilers indicate that she will flip the script on him.
-She wants to know if he has feelings for her.
-Although she may not directly ask him the question, she will push him for the truth.
+The Bold and the Beautiful spoilers indicate that she will flip the script on him and ask if he has feelings for her.
+Although she may not directly ask him the question, she will push for the truth.

 Zende has a choice to make.
 Sure, he can admit that he has feelings for his friend's fiancée but it would get him nothing but grief.
 For now, it's better to see where a relationship with Paris would lead him.